What is Viet Nam's pathway to limit global warming to 1.5°C?

 -

-Fossil fuels made up 57% of the industry energy mix, with coal alone representing 49%.
-Under all 1.5°C compatible pathways, electricity, hydrogen, and biomass should meet more than two-thirds of the industry’s energy needs by 2030 and 95% by 2050.
-In the Minimal CDR reliance pathway, coal’s contribution to the industry sector’s energy mix would drop to 18% by 2030, and process emissions would decline by 17% below their 2019 levels.
+Fossil fuels made up 58% of the industry energy mix, with coal alone representing 50%.4 Under all 1.5°C compatible pathways, electricity, hydrogen, and biomass would meet around three-fourths or more of industry’s energy needs by 2030 and 95% by 2050.
+Across pathways, the industry energy mix is decarbonised by 2042 at the latest.
+In the Minimal CDR Reliance pathway, coal’s contribution to the industry sector’s energy mix would drop to 18% by 2030, and process emissions would decline by 20% below their 2022 levels.

-In Deep electrification pathway, centred on the proliferation of renewables and energy efficiency, with less environmental risks related to the use of biomass and biogas, the percentage of coal would decrease to 6% by 2030 while process emissions would fall by 35% below 2019 levels.
+In the Deep Electrification pathway – centred on the proliferation of renewables and energy efficiency and with less use of biomass and biogas – the percentage of coal would decrease to 6% by 2030, driving process emissions 20% below their 2022 levels.
 In such a trajectory, coal would be phased out of the energy mix by 2035 and fossil gas by 2040.
-Decarbonisation of industry could be expected around 2050, with hydrogen accounting for 8% of the energy mix.

-Viet Nam has significant opportunities to decarbonise its industry.
-A fossil fuel phase out and improvements in energy efficiency would ensure alignment with 1.5°C compatible pathways.
+Viet Nam has opportunities to decarbonise its fast-growing industry sector.
+A fossil fuel phase out and improvements in energy efficiency, as identified in its NDC as a lever of decarbonisation, would ensure alignment with 1.5°C compatible pathways.5 A national roadmap for heavy industry decarbonisation could contribute to this goal, while providing certainty for stakeholders.6

 Viet Nam's industry sector direct CO₂ emissions (from energy demand)